dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/graph-api.md

 ### General guidance

 * [Microsoft Graph documentation](/graph/)
-* [Microsoft Graph sample ASP.NET Core app](https://github.com/microsoftgraph/msgraph-sample-aspnet-core/tree/main/): Most appropriate for ***hosted*** Blazor WebAssembly solutions, where the **:::no-loc text="Server":::** app is configured to access Microsoft Graph as a typical ASP.NET Core app on behalf of the **:::no-loc text="Client":::** app.
+* [Microsoft Graph sample ASP.NET Core app](https://github.com/microsoftgraph/msgraph-sample-aspnet-core/tree/main/): This sample app is most appropriate for ***hosted*** Blazor WebAssembly solutions, where the **:::no-loc text="Server":::** app is configured to access Microsoft Graph as a typical ASP.NET Core app on behalf of the **:::no-loc text="Client":::** app.
 The **:::no-loc text="Client":::** app uses web API to make requests to the **:::no-loc text="Server":::** app for Graph data.
-However, the Graph coding practices in the linked Microsoft Graph sample app are relevant for standalone Blazor WebAssembly apps and should be consulted for general best practices.
+Although this sample app doesn't directly apply to calling Graph from client-side Blazor WebAssembly apps, the Graph coding practices in the linked sample app are relevant for standalone Blazor WebAssembly apps and should be consulted for general best practices.

 ### Security guidance